destroyedlolo/GPMFMetersGenerator/README.md

 - [ ] Inlays video's path on a map (**high probability** : must have)
 - [ ] Post process GPX data to get better altitudes (**meddium probability** : it will require lot of development - does it worth it ?)
 - [ ] Add threading support to parallelise images' generation (**low probability** : requires a bit of code redesign, but the gain won't be so significant as most of the time spent is by video encoding, which is already parallelized).

+---

+# Licencing and contributing

+**GPMFMetersGenerator** is covered by [Creative Commons-BY-NC](http://creativecommons.org/licenses/by-nc/3.0/) preventing *vampires* to abuse open source developers kindness : Please raise a ticket if you want to integrate it in a commercial product.

+**Feel free to participate** : code improvements, new features implementation, beer to developers, gifts, thanks messages :clap: ...
+Participations help to make projects alive.